proper-testing/proper-testing.github.io/pages_src/Tutorials/PropEr_testing_of_finite_state_machines.md

                      S#storage{grapes = S#storage.grapes + Quantity}}
             end;

+    Note that we will add more clauses to these functions (see below) hence the semicolons at the end of these clauses.

 *   Last but not least, we can simulate the beginning of a new day by specifying the creature's food for that day.